33 Profitable Businesses To Start With 50k in Kenya

 9. Packaging bags business

 With 50k, you can start selling non-woven packaging bags, khakis, sacks, and nets.
-Following the NEMA plastic papers ban 2017, non-woven bags have become the new business in town.
+Following the NEMA plastic papers ban in 2017, non-woven bags have become the new business in town.

 You have most likely met people hawking these bags in different towns.
 With 50k, you can research and open a wholesale store in a town with a supply gap.
 You can source the stock in the Nairobi industrial area.

-10. A cereals stores
+10. A cereal stores

 You can start with a sack of maize, Ndengu, beans, and cowpeas.
 Depending on your location, the stock should cost at most 40k.
 The remaining 10k will be for rent and a business permit.